turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 - Why is it _important_ to use the `--save-prod` and `--save-dev` flags appropriately for an NPM package?

-- Having read this blog, what steps might be missing for you to create your own node module and deploy it?

 - What npm packages do you depend on?
 Have you ever looked at their source code?

 - If you do not control the version of your package, how might that affect anyone who uses it as a dependancy?